jschuh23/Udemy-Course-Projects/Natours/README.md

 4. Learned how to create a CSS-only modal

+5. Researched and learned about the `.sr-only` class to make my hidden form radio button inputs accessible to screen readers.

-5. Learned the best practice for inserting media queries into my Sass code
+6. Learned the best practice for inserting media queries into my Sass code

     ```css
     @mixin respond($breakpoint) {